gian-hancock/gian-hancock.github.io/content/posts/02-advent-of-code-2022-day-15/index.md

 The problem takes place on a 2D grid, I've placed gridlines at 1 unit intervals in the diagram to help visualise the scale and position of things.
 In general, all the action takes place at "integer points", which are points with integer coordinates e.g. `(0, 0)`, `(1, 2)`, `(3, 4)`, etc[^lattice].
 Each integer point occurs at the intersection of two gridlines in the diagram.

-The single uncovered point we're looking for is somewhere in a 3x3 area which is represented by a dotted square.
-I'll call this area the "search area", in fig. 1 the search area is 3x3 units, but in the actual problem it's *much* larger: 4×10<sup>6</sup> by 4×10<sup>6</sup> units.
+In the real problem, the single uncovered point is always located somewhere in a 4×10<sup>6</sup> by 4×10<sup>6</sup> unit area, which I'll call the "search area".
+For this example, a small 3x3 search area suffice.
 The origin `(0, 0)` is always located at the bottom left corner of the search area.
-We'll show some area around the search area to give context, but remember that we're looking for uncovered points *inside* the search area.
+I'll show some area around the search area to give context, but remember that we're looking for uncovered points *inside* the search area.

-In fig. 1 there is a single sensor `A` positioned at `(2, 2)` with a range of `2`.
+In fig. 1 there is a single sensor `A` positioned at `(2, 2)` with a range of `3`.
 The area covered by `A` is diamond shaped rather than circular.
 This is because distance is measured by [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry).
 Note that some of the sensors coverage is outside of the search area, this is okay.
+In the real problem, we get a text file specifying the position and range of each sensor[^oversimplification].
+The search area is always 4×10<sup>6</sup> by 4×10<sup>6</sup> units.

 Finally, there's a green circle at the point `(0, 0)`.
-This represents the solution to our toy version of the problem.
+This represents the solution to our toy version of the problem (its position of at the origin is just a coincidence).
 In this case it's easy enough to see visually that this is the only uncovered point.
 Technically there's a small triangular area which isn't covered containing an infinite number of points, but remember we're only really interested in what happens at integer points[^point-coverage].
 Also note that points on the border of a sensor are considered covered.

 To drive this all home, let's look at a slightly more complicated example: